 What’s more, the same market can be priced differently at various books, depending on the amount of vig (aka “juice”) charged by the operator.
 While one site may have odds of -105 on one bet, another may give you -120 for the same wager.

-That’s why it’s recommended that you have accounts with multiple sportsbooks.
+That’s why it’s recommended that you use multiple sportsbooks.
 That way, you can easily shop for the best lines and prices to receive the most bang for your buck and even sometimes find +EV bets and value bets.
 With a bit of legwork, you can boost your profits simply by quickly comparing lines and odds.